-- 301. Identify the proposed ASHNI ZIP code(s) selected as the focused area(s). - 302.
-Discuss the identified needs in the priority community for the proposed project that pose an increased risk for early adolescent sexual activity. - 303.
-Discuss the identified community resources currently available to serve preteen youth in the proposed priority community and how this project fills in gaps in those resources. - 304.
-Describe how the overall project incorporates the input of a diverse group of stakeholders, including youth, parents/caregivers, racial, ethnic and/or cultural minority groups and persons with disabilities. - 4.
-Description of Project Narrative with Proposed Activities (Maximum Score: 30 points) The purpose of this section is to describe the design and structure of the proposed project, including the activities that will be developed and implemented and how the components will complement each other.
+- 301. Discuss the identified community resources currently available to serve youth ages 10-13 in the proposed priority community and how this project fills in gaps in those resources. - 302.
+Discuss the identified needs in the priority community for the proposed project that pose an increased risk for early adolescent sexual activity - 303.
+Identify health inequities for the selected priority population(s)/proposed communities and describe the strategies to be implemented to promote health equity.

+304. Describe how the project incorporates the input from a diverse group of stakeholders, including youth, parents/caregivers, racial, ethnic and/or cultural minority groups and persons with disabilities.

+4. Description of Project Narrative with Proposed Activities (Maximum Score: 30 points)

+The purpose of this section is to describe the design and structure of the proposed project, including the activities that will be developed and implemented and how the components will complement each other.
 Note: Additional information on these components can be found in Section III B. Program Components.
 The responses for 401-405 should incorporate an overview for the proposed project in support of the three components.
-Specific responses on each component should be addressed in the responses to 406-414. - 401.
-Describe the design and structure of the proposed project. - 402.
+Specific responses on each component should be addressed in the responses to 406-419.

+- 401. Describe the design and structure of the proposed project. - 402.
 Describe how the proposed program design addresses the needs and draws on the resources identified in Section V. 5.
-Community Needs and Resources Assessment. - 403.
+Community Resources and Needs Assessment. - 403.
 Identify the priority population to be served and how the proposed services are relevant to this population. - 404.
-Describe how your agency will work with other local service providers to foster a network of community resources for referrals, if needed. - 405.
+Describe how your agency will work with other local service providers to foster a network of community resources. - 405.
 Identify the locations where project services will be provided and confirm that they are appropriate and accessible for the priority population.